NanGyeThote/PictoNet/README.md

 python main.py
 ```
 Make sure to update the dataset paths and any configuration settings as needed in the config.py file before running the script.

+## Usage
+1. **Filtering Images**:

+The filtering script applies techniques like Gaussian filtering and denoising.
+The filtered images are saved to a specified directory.
+Training the Model:

+The training script uses transfer learning with a pre-trained ResNet-50 model.
+Modify the hyperparameters and paths as needed in the config.py file.
+Evaluating the Model:

+After training, the model is evaluated on the validation set.
+Evaluation metrics (accuracy, precision, recall, F1 score) are reported.